Jessie-Watt/Data-Analysis-on-SQL/README.md

 # **INTRODUCTION**
-In today's world data is widely used by different organizations to take decisions to aid improvemnt in work efficiency, research and many others facets.
+In today's world data is widely used by different organizations to make decisions to aid improvemnt in work efficiency, research and to solve many problems and even to forecast future outcome.
 Structured Query Language(SQL) is a standardized programming language used to manage relational database.
 On my first task SQL will be used to create three tables containing student's information, their health records and their performance.
-SQL advanced operators and clauses will also be used to retrieve, sort and filter datasets of employees in the second task, the last task will require the use of aggregate functions to perform calculations on sets of rows and return results.
+SQL advanced operators and clauses will also be used to retrieve, sort and filter datasets of employees in this task, aggregate functions will be used to also perform calculations on sets of rows of data to return results.

 # **TASK 1 - ANALYSIS ON STUDENTS HEALTH RECORDS AND PERFORMANCE**